ajdavis/emptysquare-hugo/emptysquare/content/how-not-to-panic.md

 +++
 category = ["Zen"]
 date = "2020-02-14T22:21:18.175021"
 description = "Panic obliterates the self.
 We need a strong self to face fear in meditation and all of life.
-Dharma at the Village Zendo, February 23, 2020." draft = false enable_lightbox = false tag = ["dharmatalk"]
+Dharma at the Village Zendo, January 23, 2020." draft = false enable_lightbox = false tag = ["dharmatalk"]